jlord/sheetsee-pocket/README.md

 **Fork this!**

+If you don't see your site, you may need to take [a few extra steps](https://help.github.com/articles/creating-pages-with-the-automatic-generator) to get gh-pages enables.

 #### Use ifttt.com for Pocket -> Spreadsheet

 If you don't have already have an account with both [Pocket](http://www.getpocket.com) (a read-it-later service) and [ifttt.com](http://www.ifttt.com) go ahead and create em.
 If you don't have a [Google](http://drive.google.com) account, get on that too.